 The main thing to remember is that I aim to be led by you - my only agenda is to support your personal journey, whatever that brings.

-If you have any questions about how counselling might work for you, or would like to book an initial session to find out, please get in touch.
-You can use the email link on this website, or if you prefer you can call me on 07715 069356.
+If you have any questions about how therapy might work for you, or would like to book an initial session to find out, please get in touch.
+You can use the email link on this website, or if you prefer you can text me on 07715 069356.

 It rejects traditional models of diagnosis, preferring to place your experience at the centre of the work and allow your understanding of yourself to lead the therapy.
 This doesn’t mean it’s not challenging, as counselling can be at times, but rather it seeks to facilitate natural change processes in ways that are meaningful and sustainable for you.